HaoshuiGao/CSE310HW1/README.md

   3.Open Chrome Browser and enter the url(hostIpAddress:portNumber/helloworld.html), example: 172.25.52.85:12000/helloworld.html
   4.It will show the pages in helloworld.html in picture 1 in pdf and print "file found, send back" in terminal 5.Change the helloworld.html to other random address.
-172.25.52.85:12000/qwkdqwkd0kdl.html 6.It should print 404 error page same as picture 2 in the pdf 7.
+172.25.52.85:12000/qwkdqwkd0kdl.html 6.It should print 404 error page same as picture 2 in the pdf and "file not found, send 404" in terminal 7.

 Webpages that your code successfully works for